microsoft/CromwellOnAzure/docs/troubleshooting-guide.md

 .\deploy-cromwell-on-azure.exe --SubscriptionId <Your subscription ID> --RegionName <Your region> --MainIdentifierPrefix <Your string> --VmSize "Standard_D2_v2"
 ```

-Here is the summary of all configuration parameters:
+Here is the summary of common configuration parameters:

 Configuration   parameter | Has default | Validated | Used by update | Comment
 -- | -- | -- | -- | --